 Simply rinse or wipe out the dirt and put the plastics in your recycling cart.

 These plastic pots and trays can also be taken to your nearest recycling depot.

 Waste Reduction Facilitator Rae Stewart reminds us: “All household plastics #1 through #7 are accepted in the curbside recycling program, and these plastics from your plants are no different.

 “Just ensure your garden pots or trays are cleaned of all dirt before you recycle them.

 “Unfortunately, the little plastic tags that identify the plants can’t be recycled—they’re too small for workers at Cascades Recovery to pick up off a moving conveyor, so the tags go into regular garbage.”

-For more info on recycling, go to regionaldistrict.com/recycle, email firstname.lastname@example.org, or call the Regional Waste Reduction Office at 250-469-6250.
+Businesses like nurseries, landscape design contractors and farmers with larger volumes can contact Cascades Recovery at 250-491-2242 to arrange for the recycling of their plastics.
+For more info on recycling, go to regionaldistrict.com/recycle, email email@example.com, or call the Regional Waste Reduction Office, 250-469-6250.